 7 Don’t be scared

-We’ve all heard horror stories about what people get up to at festivals, we may even have seen a few ourselves but don’t let it put you off.
+We’ve all heard horror stories about what people get up to at festivals.
+We may even have seen a few ourselves.
+But don’t let that put you off taking your kids to a festival.
 As mistake number one suggests, pick the right one, do a little research and you will find more kid friendly festivals than you thought.

-Remember, even if it’s not a festival solely aimed at kids, you will be spending more time in the kids fields than anywhere else and you are all likely to be tucked up in your tent before anything remotely crazy happens.
+Remember, even if it’s not a festival solely aimed at kids, you will be spending more time in the kids fields than anywhere else.
+Plus you are all likely to be tucked up in your tent before anything remotely crazy happens.

-Yes, the toilets will be awful, on one of our visits, Mr AWTYK ended up throwing up over my daughters shoulder when entering a particularly bad long drop.
-You will get used to it, take tiger balm for rubbing under your nose, cover your face with a scarf or your top and just try not to look at anything.
-Recently I’ve found the shepee blocks a lifesaver but it does take some practice!
-If you’re taking really little ones a portable potty is always a good idea, just make sure you dispose of the contents in an actual toilet.
+Yes, the toilets will be awful.
+On one of our visits, Mr AWTYK ended up throwing up over my daughters shoulder when entering a particularly bad long drop.
+You will get used to it, take tiger balm for rubbing under your nose.
+Cover your face with a scarf or your top and just try not to look at anything.
+Recently I’ve found the shepee funnels a lifesaver but it does take some practice!
+If you’re taking really little ones a portable potty is always a good idea.
+Just make sure you dispose of the contents in an actual toilet.

-If you really can’t stomach it, many festivals have posh loos you have to pay a small fortune to use but they are so definitly worth it!
+If you really can’t stomach it, many festivals have posh loos.
+You have to pay a small fortune to use but they are so definitely worth it!

 8. Forget That Comfort is King

-I know you dont WANT to drag those camping chairs around all weekend but honestly just bite the bullet and do it.
-Your legs and bums will thank you later, most have somewhere to rest a drink (no more cider down the hill) and they’re portable enough to pack up and move if you prefered space gets to busy/rowdy.
+I know you don’t WANT to drag those camping chairs around all weekend.
+But honestly just bite the bullet and do it.
+Taking your kids to a festival will be so much easier if they are comfortable!
+Your legs and bums will thank you later.
+Most have somewhere to rest a drink (no more cider down the hill).
+Plus they’re portable enough to pack up and move if you preferred space gets to busy/rowdy.

-Make sure you take a rucksack and a bum bag (leave your fashion hang ups at the gate) A rucksack will be much kinder to your shoulders than a hand bag and you can keep your toilet roll/hand sanitizer/cash in you bum bag when you want to leave your main bag with friends while you nip to the toilets or to grab an ice cream.
+Make sure you take a rucksack and a bum bag, leave your fashion hang ups at the gate.
+A rucksack will be much kinder to your shoulders than a hand bag.
+Plus you can keep your toilet roll/hand sanitiser/cash in your bum bag when you want to leave your main bag with friends while you nip to the toilets or to grab an ice cream.